 [Night sounds, such as crickets and a Great Horned Owl]

-After dark, when most birds sleep, a few break into song.
+After dark, when most birds are asleep, a few break into song.
 Like this Whip-poor-will.
-[Whip-poor-will song] The Whip-poor-will is a true night bird – feeding, and mating, and nesting in the dark.
+[Whip-poor-will song] The Whip-poor-will is a true night bird – feeding, mating, and nesting in the dark.
 [Whip-poor-will song]

 Did you know that you can hear BirdNote day or night?
-Catch it as a podcast at iTunes or on our website, birdnote.org.
+Catch it on Apple Podcasts or on our website, birdnote.org.

-Bird audio provided by The Macaulay Library at the Cornell Lab of Ornithology, Ithaca, New York.
+Bird sounds provided by The Macaulay Library at the Cornell Lab of Ornithology, Ithaca, NY.
 Great Horned Owl recorded by W.R.
 Fish.
-Whip-poor-will and Yellow-breasted Chat song recorded by G.A.
+Whip-poor-will and Yellow-breasted Chat recorded by G.A.
 Keller.